sterlingbaldwin/nabu/README.md

 The contents of the page can be either a single string, or a list of paragraphs.

-Each story should have an "img" directory, and contain at least the image "story-cover.jpg" to use as the background of the title page.
-Other images for the story should also be stored here.
+Each story should have an "img" directory where images for the story should also be stored.

 ### NOTE